berehovskyi/apex-stream/docs/README.md

 ### [ISObjectComparator](/docs/Functional-Interfaces/ISObjectComparator.md)

 A function that takes two arguments of `SObject` type and returns an `Integer` value, which represents a comparison result.
-Typically is used for sorting.
+Typically, is used for sorting.
 Permits comparison of null arguments.

 ### [ISObjectConsumer](/docs/Functional-Interfaces/ISObjectConsumer.md)